Nature pearls of North Iceland

 This tour is all the season and its core consists of 3 days in the actual Diamond Circle, which includes Húsavík, Jökulsárgljúfur and its waterfall and canyons, the whole Mývatn area and Goðafoss.
 Anyway, the adventure can be extended further east, further west and even down to the gate and deep into the wild highlands to experience all the beauty of the North.

-Meeting point is Húsavík, but with option of pickup in Akureyri (airport or another agreed place).
+There is the option of pickup in Akureyri (airport or another agreed place).
 This package is also available with domestic flight and with extra nights or extra days.

 Please note: we suggest to spend all or most of the nights of the itinerary in Húsavík, as we consider our town the best place to experience local life in a traditional and beautiful port town.
 Also, the free evenings can be easily filled, with the chance to enjoy local food, the local brew and relax at GeoSea thermal baths on the top of the cliffs on Skjálfandi Bay.
 Other activities are seasonal, such as town festivals and various events, and northern lights hunts.